The J. Geils Band: Reunion appearances, Geils' departure, and final dissolution

 The J. Geils Band embarked on a short U.S. tour in August/September 2012.
 However, they left for the tour without J. Geils, replaced by touring guitarists Duke Levine and Kevin Barry, along with touring drummer Tom Arey.
-Geils filed an unsuccessful lawsuit against the other members of the group over use of the name for a tour without him.
+A furious Geils filed a lawsuit against the other group members over using the band's name for a tour without him.
 He named band members Richard Salwitz, Danny Klein, Peter Wolf and Seth Justman in the lawsuit filed in Boston Superior Court, claiming that they "planned and conspired" to continue touring without him and were unlawfully using the group's trademarked name.
-Geils, angry at his bandmates for what they did, permanently left the band.
+Geils' lawsuit was unsuccessful.
+Angry at his bandmates for what they did, he permanently left the band, although he admitted in an interview several years later he did not bear his bandmates any ill will, saying, "I wish them well.
+There is no bitterness on my part..."
 Geils died in 2017.

-On May 30, 2013, The J. Geils Band performed six songs as part of the Boston Strong concert at the TD Garden in Boston.
+Despite losing their eponymous leader, the J. Geils Band remained active.
+On May 30, 2013, they performed six songs as part of the Boston Strong concert at the TD Garden in Boston.
 The concert, a benefit for victims of the recent Boston Marathon bombing victims, also featured Aerosmith, James Taylor, Boston, Dropkick Murphys, New Kids on the Block, Bell Biv DeVoe, Boyz II Men, Jimmy Buffett, Carole King, Extreme and Jason Aldean.

 In 2013 the band was the opening act for Bon Jovi in multiple locations across the United States.
 Beginning in the fall of 2014 and through the beginning of 2015, The J. Geils Band was the opening act for Bob Seger and the Silver Bullet Band on most tour dates across North America, along with a few solo shows.
 Their final tour was in the summer of 2015 with their final show being played in Detroit, MI.

 The band was nominated for induction into the Rock and Roll Hall of Fame in the years 2005, 2006, 2011, 2017, and 2018.
 They were not voted in on any of those attempts.